General aspects

 YES.

-When the changes affect the minimum number of group members living in 7 different countries, you must provide the necessary documents showing that your group still complies with the requirements in terms of nationality, age and residence.
+When the changes affect the minimum number of group members living in 7 different EU countries, you must provide the necessary documents showing that your group still complies with the requirements in terms of nationality, age and residence.

 YES.